 High inequality of opportunity is a main challenge in Arab region (Hlasny and Intini 2018).
 They carried out a study in 14 Arab countries using a number of indicators on mother's care during pregnancy and delivery, such as children access to minimum nutrition, parental care, and development activities.
-They found that in those regions children were population segment that did not receive adequate qualified prenation delivery care.
+They found that in those regions children were population segment that did not receive adequate qualified prenatal and delivery care.
 A number of children failed to receive adequate vaccination and iodine.
-As the results, many children becate stunted, underweight, or died before their first birthday.
-The main cause was the access limitation to cognitive development, such as enrolment in nurseries and pre-scitol program, cognitive stimulation at home, such as violent discipline and child exploitation in the household.
+As the results, many children became stunted, underweight, or died before their first birthday.
+The main cause was the access limitation to cognitive development, such as enrolment in nurseries and pre-school program, cognitive stimulation at home, such as violent discipline and child exploitation in the household.
 Opportunities for children's development were limited in Iraq, Mauritania, Morocco, Somalia, Sudan, and Somalia.
-In those regions, there was a number of background, mother's access to physicians, child's access to healthcare (nursery), pre-school education.
+In those regions, there was a number of opportunity disparities in the households across countries, from variation in health strata, education background, mother's access to physicians, child's access to healthcare (nursery), pre-school education.
 Immunization, iodine intake, and stunting among children were worse in Djibouti and Morocco.
 Inequality in child mortality, school enrolment rate, participation rate in pre-school program, involvement in activity development at home, violent discipline, and child exploitation at home were worse in all countries in the study.

-Hoffman et al. (2017) carried a study on the factors affecting childhood nutrition in Kenya and Zambia using data from the national demographic and health surveys from the World Bank for Ke 7 a (1998-2009) and Zambia (1996-2014).
+Hoffman et al. (2017) carried a study on the factors affecting childhood nutrition in Kenya and Zambia using data from the national demographic and health surveys from the World Bank for Kenya (1998-2009) and Zambia (1996-2014).
 They utilized a multiple linear regression to analyze data from 2,901 and 11,355 children in Kenya and Zambia respectively to find the relationship between socioeconomic factors and nutrition status (wasting, stunting, and overweight).
-The results of their study show that higher stunting risk in Kenya and Zambia, in particular among population with lower literacy, with lack of education, who were without electricity, 700 lived in rural areas, who had not toilet, who had no car, and who had lower health index.
+The results of their study show that higher stunting risk in Kenya and Zambia, in particular among population with lower literacy, with lack of education, who were without electricity, who lived in rural areas, who had not toilet, who had no car, and who had lower health index.
 They also found that educated mothers were more likely to have less stunted children, the girls were less likely to experience stunting than the boys, and electricity had impacts in stunting.